This post may contain affiliate links. Please see my disclosure policy for details.

 The most impressive part for me was their range and knowledge of wines for pairing with your meals.
 I’m hopeless when pairing drinks with food.

 The guys in here are sommeliers or, wine experts and are at hand to help!
 I actually got a wine flight here and asked the waiter to surprise me with the ideal company for my meals.
-I had a wine from France, Spain and Brazil.
+I had wine from France, Spain, and Brazil.
 A very worldly evening.

 Their menu changes every two weeks according to the season.
 So, you know you’re getting it fresh!

 Ekberg is Finland’s oldest patisserie and bakery and has a big name for itself in Helsinki.
 A popular spot with locals to buy their daily bread, they also have an amazing restaurant next door to stop for a tasty breakfast or brunch.